Oklahoma City - Things to Do in Oklahoma City

 When to Visit

 Spring (March-May) offers ideal weather with temperatures ranging from 60-80°F and moderate rainfall (3-4 inches monthly).
 This peak season sees hotel rates 20-25% higher, but rewards visitors with perfect conditions for outdoor activities and festivals like the Festival of the Arts (April).
 Summer (June-August) brings hot, humid weather (85-95°F) and afternoon thunderstorms, though hotel rates drop 15-20%.
 The Red Earth Festival (June) showcases Native American culture during this season.
-Fall (September-November) delivers comfortable temperatures (65-80°F declining to 45-65°F) with minimal rainfall and stunning autumn colors.
+Fall (September-November) delivers comfortable temperatures (65-80°F declining to 45-65°F) with minimal rainfall and impressive autumn colors.
 This shoulder season offers moderate pricing and excellent weather for exploring.
 Winter (December-February) sees temperatures from 25-50°F with occasional ice storms, but hotel rates plummet 30-40%.
 Holiday events like the Prairie Surf Studios light displays make winter visits worthwhile for budget travelers.
-Severe weather enthusiasts should visit April-June for tornado season, while families prefer the mild springs and falls.
+Severe weather ensoiasts should visit April-June for tornado season, while families prefer the mild springs and falls.
 Summer visitors should book accommodations early despite lower rates, as business travel keeps downtown hotels busy.
 The Oklahoma State Fair (September) and various holiday markets provide unique seasonal experiences worth planning around.

 Oklahoma City location map